SPEAKERS

 Author and University Distinguished Professor

 Edward B. Barbier is a University Distinguished Professor in the Department of Economics, Colorado State University and a Senior Scholar in the School of Global Environmental Sustainability.
 His main expertise is environmental and resource economics as well as international environmental policy.
 He has consulted for a variety of national, international and non-governmental agencies, including many UN organizations, the World Bank and the OECD.
 He has authored over 300 peer-reviewed journal articles and book chapters, written or edited 27 books, and published in popular journals and social media.
 Barbier is a Fellow of the Association of Environmental and Resource Economists and is a highly cited scholar on global environmental and sustainability issues.
-His latest book is Economics for a Fragile Planet, Cambridge University Press

 www.edwardbbarbier.com